-We tell you what a food label's really telling you and what crafty marketing tricks to watch out for.
+We help you understand what a food label is really telling you and which crafty

-Some foods must also include certain warning and advisory statements or declarations, such as foods containing genetically-modified ingredients.
-Certain allergens in foods must always be declared, e.g. gluten, egg, nuts, and fish.
-Manufacturers may also choose to include extras like nutrition claims, e.g. low-fat.
+Some foods must also include certain warning and advisory statements or declarations, such as foods containing genetically-modified ingredients or certain allergens

 There are only some foods that don't need a label, such as foods packaged in front of you, or those made and packaged where they're sold, e.g. prepackaged sandwiches in a sandwich bar.